-Accelerating Innovation for Resilience (Ai4Resilience)
+Accelerating Innovation for Resilience (AI4Resilience)

 Our program was designed to allow the insights and natural leadership within the local ecosystem to emerge over time while building new capacities and networks for solution acceleration.
-This started with collectively mapping Bangladesh’s system for innovation for humanitarian response and community resilience.
-Through this process we identified strategic opportunities for transformation, leading to a competitive “challenge” process to incentivize, facilitate, and support ecosystem actors’ development and refinement of solutions.
+This started with collectively mapping Bangladesh’s innovation system for humanitarian response and community resilience.
+Through this process, we identified strategic opportunities for transformation, leading to a Challenge Competition to incentivize, facilitate, and support ecosystem actors’ development and refinement of solutions.